William Henry Harrison: Death and funeral

-In the evening of Saturday, April 3, Harrison developed severe diarrhea and became delirious, and at 8:30 p.m. he uttered his last words, to his attending doctor, assumed to be for Vice President John Tyler: "Sir, I wish you to understand the true principles of the government.
+During the evening of April 3, Harrison developed severe diarrhea and became delirious, and at 8:30 p.m. he uttered his last words, to his attending doctor, assumed to be for Vice President John Tyler: "Sir, I wish you to understand the true principles of the government.
 I wish them carried out.
 I ask nothing more."
-Harrison died at 12:30 a.m. on April 4, 1841, Palm Sunday, nine days after becoming ill and exactly one month after taking the oath of office; he was the first president to die in office.
-Harrison's wife Anna was still in Ohio packing for the trip to Washington when she learned of her loss.
-Anna never moved into the White House.
-Harrison's daughter-in-law, Jane Irwin Harrison, widow of Harrison's son, had served as hostess of the White House in Anna's place while Harrison was president.
+Harrison died at 12:30 a.m. on April 4, 1841, nine days after becoming ill and exactly one month after taking the oath of office; he was the first president to die in office.
+His wife Anna was still in Ohio packing for the trip to Washington when learning of him dying.
+She never moved into the White House.
+Their daughter-in-law Jane Irwin Harrison, the widow of William Henry Harrison Jr., had served as hostess of the White House in Anna's place while Harrison was president.

 The prevailing theory at the time was that his illness had been caused by the bad weather at his inauguration three weeks earlier.
 Jane McHugh and Philip A. Mackowiak did an analysis in Clinical Infectious Diseases (2014), examining Miller's notes and records showing that the White House water supply was downstream of public sewage, and they concluded that he likely died of septic shock due to "enteric fever" (typhoid or paratyphoid fever).

 A 30-day period of mourning commenced following the president's death.
 The White House hosted various public ceremonies, modeled after European royal funeral practices.
 An invitation-only funeral service was also held on April 7 in the East Room of the White House, after which Harrison's coffin was brought to Congressional Cemetery in Washington, D.C., where it was placed in the Public Vault.
 Solomon Northup gave an account of the procession in Twelve Years a Slave:

 The next day there was a great pageant in Washington.
 The roar of cannon and the tolling of bells filled the air, while many houses were shrouded with crape, and the streets were black with people.
 As the day advanced, the procession made its appearance, coming slowly through the Avenue, carriage after carriage, in long succession, while thousands upon thousands followed on foot—all moving to the sound of melancholy music.
 They were bearing the dead body of Harrison to the grave….
 I remember distinctly how the window glass would break and rattle to the ground, after each report of the cannon they were firing in the burial ground.

 That June, Harrison's body was transported by train and river barge to North Bend, Ohio, and he was buried on July 7 at the summit of Mt.
 Nebo, which is now the William Henry Harrison Tomb State Memorial.